rds1983/XNAssets/README.md

 ```

 # Loading Assets
-After AssetManager is created, it could be following way to load SpriteFont:
+After AssetManager is created, it could be used following way to load SpriteFont:
 ```c#
     SpriteFont font = assetManager.Load<SpriteFont>("fonts/arial64.fnt");
 ```